jpe90/clp/README.md

 # clp

 clp writes input files to stdout with syntax highlighting.
-I wrote it to fill fzf's preview window.
 It aims to be relatively fast, provide wide language support, and be easy to extend with new languages.
 It currently supports 150 languages.

 ![clpm](https://github.com/jpe90/images/raw/master/clpm.png)

 Language support is implemented with LPEG, a tool developed by PUC which uses parsing expression grammars to improve upon traditional regex parsers (described in depth in [this article](http://www.inf.puc-rio.br/~roberto/docs/peg.pdf)).

 More information is available [here](https://jeskin.net/blog/clp/), along with a blog post showing [how I use it with fzf](https://jeskin.net/blog/grep-fzf-clp/).